vagrant-libvirt/vagrant-libvirt/README.md

 For 9p shares, a `mount: false` option allows to define synced folders without mounting them at boot.

-Further documentation on using 9p can be found [here](https://www.kernel.org/doc/Documentation/filesystems/9p.txt).
+Further documentation on using 9p can be found in [kernel docs](https://www.kernel.org/doc/Documentation/filesystems/9p.txt) and in [QEMU wiki](https://wiki.qemu.org/Documentation/9psetup#Starting_the_Guest_directly).
 Please do note that 9p depends on support in the guest and not all distros come with the 9p module by default.

 **SECURITY NOTE:** for remote libvirt, nfs synced folders requires a bridged public network interface and you must connect to libvirt via ssh.